Mike-Veilleux/Unity-Elevator-System/README.md

 This is a small, but complete Unity scene.
 Clone this repo and start it as a normal Unity project.
 All caches have been removed to make it lighter.

 ## Licensing
-Feel free to use it in all your project, no strings attached!
+Feel free to use it in all your open source project, no strings attached!